jvckmorvn/task-manager/README.md

 ## Introduction
-Welcome to this lightweight task manager, built as an exercise in implementing CRUD actions available to end-users.
+Welcome to this lightweight task manager, built as an exercise in implementing CRUD actions for end-users.

 ## Ruby versions
 - Ruby '3.0.3'